-In order to include more teachers in the program, it has been decided to shift progressively toward Khmer language.
-It is not possible to do it at once, because there are very few academic materials available in Khmer to cover the content of the course.
-In the near future, the instructors will translate their course preparation, and in a second time, they will translate or replace the reading materials.
+In order to include more teachers in the program, it has been decided last year to shift progressively toward Khmer language.
+This is a long process, because there are very few academic materials available in Khmer to cover the content of the course.
+This year, the instructors will continue to translate their course preparation, and, in a second time, they will translate or replace the reading materials.
 Reading international literature in English will continue to be a requirement for Research Methodology, due to the nature of that stream.